o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 info is the structure to hold the information to generate section and it is defined as the structure of xran_section_info.
-Like xran_cp_header_params, all parameters are not required to generate section and Table 12 describes which |br|
-parameters are required for each section.
+Like xran_cp_header_params, all parameters are not required to generate section and *Table 12* describes which parameters are required for each section.

 Table 12.
 Parameters for Sections